Higher Order Euclidean Sets, or

 Summary

-To better understand the principles, I have written two patches in Max/MSP that vividly illustrate the technique of creating hypereuclidean sets in a simple and visually intuitive way.
-While Max offers an appealing environment for casual exploration, its scheduler is not designed for computationally intensive tasks.
-To do the work more efficiently, I wrote a pair of C++ programs that run on the command line.
-Two C++ programs are available.
+To do the heavy lifting of generating many higher-order Euclidean sets, I wrote a pair of C++ programs that run on the command line.
+Two programs are available.
 The first prompts the user for all the relevant information, and generates a single set.
 This program is intended for targeted searches.
 The other program only prompts the user for the outer bounds, and generates a family of sets in a way that seeks to achieve some measure of algorithmic optimization.

 Release Notes & Downloads

-The C++ programs are available as source code.
+All C++ programs are available as source code.
 After compilation, users can easily write the output of both programs to text files using the command line (pipe tee), and then search for sets using grep.
-Future plans include organizing the output of the "make-many" C++ program into trees, and other tools to organize the generated material.
+Future plans may include organizing the output of the "make-many" C++ program into trees, and other tools to organize the generated material.

-There are a few small glitches here and there in the patches, and I'm sure I could optimize the C++ source in many ways.
+I'm sure I could optimize the C++ source in many ways.
 I'd be glad to receive whatever feedback the community might offer.
 This is an ongoing project.

 Algorithmic Performance